 Recently released statistics from the Health and Safety Executive (HSE) show that work related injuries and ill health are costing the economy £14billion a year, despite Britain being one of the safest places to work in Europe.
 Deborah Foundling, Industrial Disease specialist Personal Injury Lawyer, here reviews the statistics and urges employers to consider their health and safety practices in the workplace.

 It’s this time of year our children get excited about the prospect of dressing up in scary costumes, decorating the house with cobwebs and skeletons and heading out trick or treating.
 For parents it can be a scary night for a whole other reason as they worry about the safety of their children and others around them.
-Each year thousands of people are injured over the Halloween period and here Danielle Chandler-Hesmondhalgh, Personal Injury Claims Handler, highlights some of the measures you can take to ensure a safe Halloween for you and your loved ones.
+Each year thousands of people are injured over the Halloween period and here our Personal Injury team, highlight some of the measures you can take to ensure a safe Halloween for you and your loved ones.

 In June of this year, the Department for Transport released its 2014 road casualty statistics, which worryingly showed an increase in road deaths from the previous year, plus significant increases in the number of casualties, whether that be serious or minor injuries.